-Moving and wayfinding in space;

-Awareness of one's body schema and coordination of movements;

-Ability to step out of commonly

-3. Ability to step out of commonly used movement patterns in daily life, which develops with progress in dance techniques.
+Moving and wayfinding in space; Awareness of one's body schema and coordination of movements; Ability to step out of commonly used movement patterns in daily life, which develops with progress in dance techniques.

 To develop a dance technique and a dance imagination, Delphine Demont and José Luis Pagés propose work on fine-tuning sensory perceptions and sensations of movement, which are closely related to mental representations of this movement.
 The objective is to increase bodily and spatial awareness, while at the same time nurturing the bodily and choreographic imagination of the participants.